 Unlike enterprise software that is typically sold by sales teams, consumer internet businesses like Fiverr grow by a combination of product virality, paid advertisement or incentives.

 It is very expensive for Fiverr to acquire new users, with the company spending 61.7% of its gross profit on marketing over the last year.
 This low level of sales and marketing efficiency indicates a highly competitive environment, with little differentiation between Fiverr and its peers.

 Earnings & Free Cash Flow

 Investors typically look at a company’s operating income to get a sense of how profitable a core business is.
 Adjusted EBITDA is the most common profitability metric for consumer internet companies, similar to operating profit, but removes various one time or non-cash expenses to give a more normalized measure of profitability.

-Fiverr reported EBITDA of $4.6 million this quarter, which was a 5.41% margin.
-Over the last twelve months Fiverr has shown a solid, above-average profitability for a consumer internet business with average EBITDA margins of 7.7%.
+Fiverr's EBITDA came in at $9.4 million this quarter, which translated to a 11.3% margin.
+Over the last twelve months Fiverr has shown a solid, above-average profitability for a consumer internet business with average EBITDA margins of 7.28%.

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Fiverr's free cash flow came in at $6.24 million in Q2, down 58.1% year on year.
+Fiverr's free cash flow came in at $9.54 million in Q4, up 25.6% year on year.

 Fiverr has generated $34.3 million in free cash flow over the last twelve months, 10.1% of revenues.
 This strong FCF margin is a result of Fiverr asset lite business model and provides it plenty of cash to invest in the business.

 With a market capitalization of $1.08 billion Fiverr is among smaller companies, but its more than $329 million in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.